18F/18f.gsa.gov/_posts/2019-04-09-why-we-love-modular-contracting.md

 excerpt: "Modular contracting is an acquisition strategy that 18F uses with many of our partners and our internal programs.
 So, why we love modular contracting and how does it make procurement better?"
-image: /assets/blog/slug/image.jpg/png/gif\
 ---

 Modular contracting is an acquisition strategy that we use with many of our partners and our internal programs.
-With modular contracting we break up large, complex projects into multiple, tightly-scoped procurement to implement technology systems in successive, interoperable increments.
+With modular contracting we break up large, complex projects into multiple, tightly-scoped procurements to implement technology systems in successive, interoperable increments.
 We’ve used this strategy in our work with the [Forest Service](https://18f.gsa.gov/what-we-deliver/forest-service/) and the [State of California](https://18f.gsa.gov/2016/03/22/helping-california-buy-a-new-child-welfare-system/), to mitigate risk, reduce vendor lock in, and encourage the delivery of working software to users more rapidly.
 When this practice is combined with